aherbert/gdsc-smlm/docs/calibration_plugins.rst

     The plot shows the Fisher information of two camera noise models relative to an uncorrupted Poisson signal.
 EM-CCD gain 1000 and read noise 24; CCD gain 1 and read noise 2.

-.. index:: camera model manager
+.. index:: !
+Camera Model Manager

 Camera Model Manager
 --------------------